mozilla/glean/docs/user/reference/general/initializing.md

 <div data-lang="Kotlin" class="tab">

+{{#include ../../../shared/blockquote-info.html}}

+##### Multiple processes support

-> **Note**: The Glean SDK does not support use across multiple processes, and must only be initialized on the application's main process.
+> The Glean SDK does not support use across multiple processes, and must only be initialized on the application's main process.
 Initializing in other processes is a no-op.
 > Additionally, Glean must be initialized on the main (UI) thread of the applications main process.
 Failure to do so will throw an `IllegalThreadStateException`.

 An excellent place to initialize Glean is within the `onCreate` method of the class that extends Android's `Application` class.